Melissa George

-Melissa Suzanne George (born 6 August 1976) is an Australian and American actress.
+Melissa Suzanne George (born 6 August 1976) is an Australian-American actress.
 She began her career playing Angel Parrish on the Australian soap opera Home and Away between 1993–1996.
 After moving to the United States, George made her feature film debut with a supporting role in the 1998 tech noir Dark City.
 She made the transition to leading roles when she starred in the 2005 remake of The Amityville Horror, gaining further recognition with the thriller Derailed (2005), and the genre films 30 Days of Night (2007) and Triangle (2009).

 Outside film, George played the recurring role of Lauren Reed on ABC's Alias (2003–2004).
 She was Golden Globe nominated for playing Laura Hill on the first season of HBO's In Treatment (2008), and won the Logie Award for Most Outstanding Actress for her portrayal of Rosie in the Australian miniseries The Slap (2011); a part she reprised in the 2015 American adaptation.
 She starred as Margot Fox on the Apple TV+ drama series The Mosquito Coast from 2021–2023.

 Early life

-George was born in Perth, Australia.
+George was born in Perth, Australia, the second of four children born to Pamela, a nurse, and Glenn George, a construction worker.
 Her paternal grandmother was a Scottish immigrant.
 William Ward, her maternal grandfather, worked as a prison warden at Rottnest Island, offshore from Perth.
-The second of four children, she is also a cousin of the opera singer Taryn Fiebig.
+She is a cousin of the opera singer Taryn Fiebig.

 George attended Warwick Senior High School and developed an interest in dancing and began studying jazz, tap, ballet, and modern dance at the age of seven.
 Her enthusiasm for dance eventually evolved into a passion for artistic roller skating.
 She was a national roller-skating champion and was named Western Australia's Teenage Model of the Year when she was 16.